parithi-b/TEMR_analysis_pipeline/README.md

 ```
 Initial process
-##download all the files from this page and unzip them
+##download/clone all the files from this page and unzip them

 cd TEMR_analysis_pipeline-main
 gunzip UCSC_tracks/*gz